vinzdef/i-want-that-shirt/README.md

 http://hacktoberfest.digitalocean.com/

-The program is really trivial,
+The program is really trivial:

 + writes a number in a file,
 + commits changes,
 + repeats __n__ times,
 ____